 Our projects are as varied as our clients.

-We serve as experienced, independent guides to assist school administrators who are considering how to effectively implement online and blended learning in their school districts.
+We serve as experienced, independent guides to assist school administrators and leaders who are considering how to effectively implement online and blended learning in their schools and districts.
 Our consulting is both strategic and operational in nature, depending upon the local need.
-Our independent guidance has helped school districts in several areas including:
+Our independent guidance has helped school districts and schools in several areas including:

 - Investing resources wisely to create strategic long-term plans that lead to high quality online learning for students.